tambapps/marcel/documentation/src/tools/marcl.md

 # Marcl

-MarCL (MARcel Command Line tool) is useful to compile/execute marcel source files.
+MarCL (MARcel Command Line tool) is useful to compile/execute marcel source files/scripts.

 Let's explore all the commands it provides